-The purpose of the course is to ground the student in the teachings of the Scriptures relating to each doctrine.
 The lecture and discussion methods are used based on Systematic Theology (eight volumes) by Lewis Sperry Chafer as the required text for all prescribed courses.
 In addition, outside reading in the standard works of theology is assigned.
 The department includes the divisions of Systematic Theology, of Biblical Theology, and of Apologetics and Philosophy and offers elective studies in these fields.

-The requirements for a major in Systematic Theology are, in

-addition to the prescribed work, at least eight semester hours of elective credit, including 158 Premillennialism, and a graduation thesis in the field.
+The requirements for a major in Systematic Theology are, in addition to the prescribed work, at least eight semester hours of elective credit and a graduation thesis in the field.
 Special requirements for candidates for the Th.D. degree in Systematic Theology are stated in the Graduate School section of the catalog.